sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Next, to avoid downloading malware, please make sure your personal computer is backed up, and run it through a [security check](https://sitecheck.sucuri.net/).
 If the security check can't run on the site, make a note in the Comments field, and move on to the next item.
 We can assign other people to run the crawler on dodgier links using stand-alone servers.

 ## Creating a configuration YAML file
-A YAML file is just a plain-text file for storing configuration information about how a programming script will run.
+A YAML file is a plain-text file for storing configuration information about how a programming script will run.
 YAML files are very picky about spaces, how many, and where they're located.

-You can download an [example YAML file here](crawl-config.yaml), and modify it using a plain-text editor.
+You can download an [example `crawl-config.yaml` file here](crawl-config.yaml), and modify it using a plain-text editor.
 (If you don't have a plain-text editor already installed on your computer, download and install [Atom](https://atom.io/) for Mac or Windows, and use that to open and edit the example YAML file.)

-The crawl-config.yaml file should look as follows (with `collection`, `url`, and `include` changed to match each website):
+The `crawl-config.yaml` file should look as follows (with `collection`, `url`, and `include` changed to match each website):

 ```
 collection: "archangel-kiev-ua"